alexanderpalsson/katacoda-scenarios/qlik-corectl/step8.md

 To run this script use:`npm run print-movies`{{execute}}
 <br>

-And the five movies should been printed!
+And the five movies should be printed!